-There are different greeting ways, with a slight nod of the head, with brief words, and even with a handshake or a hug.
+There are different greeting ways, including a slight nod of the head, brief words, and even a handshake or a hug.
 Each culture has its way of greeting, but in most, the most used is the handshake, especially among men.

 It isn’t enough to consider some elementary rules: When you greet, you should look into the person’s eyes, always raising your forehead.
 When entering an enclosure, the one who arrives, naturally, is the one to greet and the one who leaves to say goodbye.